Probate Code 4401 and Credit Cards

 A power of attorney document is not permission to use someone else’s signature.
 But notice that the law DOES give permission to “apply for and receive letters of credit, credit cards, and traveler’s checks from a financial institution….”
 (Cal.
 Prob.
 C. Sec.
 4455(k).
 This means that Agnes can take the power of attorney and Priscilla’s account/personal information to the bank.

 At the bank, Agnes asks for an “authorized user” credit card under Priscilla’s account issued with Agnes’ name.
 The bank reviews the POA document, finds the clause in the document granting banking authority, and begins the process to make Agnes a card.
 The card is for Priscilla’s account – but it has Agnes’ name on it.
 The process can take a little time, so this step should be planned in advance.
-Also, most banks request that the agent scan and send the documents to the bank’s legal department for validation and processing.
+Also, most banks will scan and send the documents to the bank’s legal department for validation and processing, taking more time.
+Eventually, the bank issues the authorized user card.

 With her own authorized user card in hand, Agnes can go to a store, present the credit card and Agnes’ ID, and make purchases using Priscilla’s credit.